Skip to main content

 1. Plan Your Work: Describe a large feature or project to your MCP client

-2. Request Task Creation: At the end of your task description, simply add “then turn this plan into tasks”
+2. Request Issue Creation: At the end of your description, simply add “then turn this plan into issues”

-3. Automatic Task Generation: Your MCP client will use the Vibe Kanban MCP server to automatically create structured tasks in your project
+3. Automatic Issue Generation: Your MCP client will use the Vibe Kanban MCP server to automatically create structured issues in your project

-4. Start Task Execution: Use start_task_attempt to programmatically begin work on tasks with specific coding agents
+4. Start Workspaces: Use start_workspace to programmatically begin work on issues with specific coding agents

 Example Usage

-Your MCP client will use the create_task tool to break this down into individual tasks and add them to your Vibe Kanban project automatically.
+Your MCP client will use the create_issue tool to break this down into individual issues and add them to your Vibe Kanban project automatically.

-After tasks are created, you can start work on them programmatically:
+After issues are created, you can start work on them programmatically:

-Your MCP client will use the start_task_attempt tool with parameters like:
+Your MCP client will use the start_workspace tool with parameters like:

-This creates a new task attempt, generates a feature branch, and starts the coding agent in an isolated environment.
+This creates a new workspace, links it to the issue, generates a feature branch, and starts the coding agent in an isolated environment.

 Complete Workflow Example

-Each step uses the appropriate MCP tool (list_projects, list_tasks, create_task, start_task_attempt) to manage the complete workflow from planning to execution.
+Each step uses the appropriate MCP tool (list_organizations, list_projects, list_issues, create_issue, assign_issue, start_workspace) to manage the complete workflow from planning to execution.

 Internal Coding Agents (Within Vibe Kanban)